BenMinch/BEREN/README.md

 `NCLDV_bins_AMG_bubble_plot.pdf`: A bubble plot of relevant metabolic genes in GVMAGs.<br>

 ## Virophage
-<p>The virophage module identifies Preplasmiviricota (virophages and Polinton-like viruses) genomes inside of your metagenome, classifies them as either virophage or PLV, and annotates the recovered genomes.
-Protein annotation is done using Pfam and a custom hmm database of protein clusters derived from [Bellas et al.](https://microbiomejournal.biomedcentral.com/articles/10.1186/s40168-020-00956-0) </p>
+The virophage module identifies Preplasmiviricota (virophages and Polinton-like viruses) genomes inside of your metagenome, classifies them as either virophage or PLV, and annotates the recovered genomes.
+Protein annotation is done using Pfam and a custom hmm database of protein clusters derived from [Bellas et al.](https://microbiomejournal.biomedcentral.com/articles/10.1186/s40168-020-00956-0)

 **Outputs**<br>
 `PLV_Good_Regions`: All the individual Preplasmiviricota genomes recovered.<br>